 An exitShort/exitLong command for partial closing could not be fully executed because not enough trades were open to close the given number of lots.
 When partial closing, make sure not to close more lots than are open.

-You need Zorro S when your annual profit exceeds $30,000 or your real account balance exceeds $7,000.
-There are no restrictions for trading on demo or paper accounts.
+You need Zorro S when your annual profit or your balance exceeds the real account limits of the free version.
+There are no restrictions on demo or paper accounts.

-A trade was rejected by the broker API during a live trading session.
-The reason can normally be found in the Zorro log or in case of an MTR4/MTR5 connection, in the 'Experts' log.
-Valid reasons for not opening or closing trades are: not enough funds, not enough free margin, no permission to trade that asset, a too distant or too close order limit, a wrong asset symbol, a closed market, no liquidity / no taker, FIFO violation, NFA rules violation, unsupported hedging (f.i.
-Oanda), a wrong stop distance, or unsupported partial closing (f.i. some MTR4 / MTR5 brokers).
+A trade order was not executed by the broker API during a live trading session, and subsequently cancelled.
+The reason is normally printed either to the Zorro log, or to the MT4/MT5 'Experts' log.
+Valid reasons for not excuting orders are: not enough funds, not enough free margin, no permission to trade that asset, a too distant or too close stop or order limit, a wrong asset symbol, a wrong or missing exchange symbol, a closed market, a broker server issue, no liquidity or no taker, FIFO violation, NFA rules violation, unsupported hedging (f.i.
+Oanda), or unsupported partial closing (f.i. some MT4 / MT5 brokers).
 All this, except for funds, liquidity, and permissions, can often be solved or worked around in the script, the asset list, or in case of a Z system, in the Z.ini configuration.

 A function in the script crashed due to a wrong operation.
 Examples are a division by zero, a wrong type or missing variable in a print/printf call, a wrong array index, or exceeding the stack size by declaring huge local arrays.
 The current run is aborted, possibly causing subsequent errors, f.i. inconsistent series calls.
 The name of the faulty function is normally displayed.
 See Troubleshooting about how to fix bugs in your script functions or deal with other sorts of crashes.

 All messages beginning with an exclamation mark are sent from the broker API in a live trading session, so their content depends on the broker.
 On high Verbose settings, some diagnostics can be printed on events such as session start.
 Other messages can indicate that the connection was temporarily interrupted or a buy/sell order was rejected (see enter/exit).
 This happens when assets are traded outside their market hours, such as an UK stock index when the London stock exchange is closed.
-A "Can't close trade" message can also indicate that the NFA flag was not set on a NFA compliant account, or vice versa, the NFA flag was set on an account that is not NFA compliant.
+A "Can't close trade" message can also indicate that the NFA flag was not set on a NFA compliant account, or vice versa.
 Read the comments on the broker related page (FXCM, IB, Oanda, MTR4, ...) in this manual.
-When trading with the MT4 bridge, details and reason of error message is printed under the [Experts] and [Journal] tabs of the MTR4 platform.
+When trading with the MT4/5 bridge, details and reason of error message is printed under the [Experts] and [Journal] tabs of the MTR4 platform.

 ► latest version online